liulangxyz/needle/README.md

 ```

-Load other configs into shell environment:
+Load other configs into shell environment

-A shell compatible file with suffix `.plugin.sh` in `custom` directory will be loaded into shell environment.
+Place any shell compatible file with suffix `.plugin.sh` in `custom` directory.
-A good use case for this is to load customized configurations into shell environment but don't want to keep them in git.
+A good use case is to load customized configs but not store them in the repo.